Resume Tips

 Key Takeaways:

-• Utilize bullet points for highlighting your achievements.
+• Use bullet points to highlight your achievements.

 • Emphasize transferable skills.